NDA-Software/socket-actions/docs/server/socket.md

 ### Public Methods

-- close: This closes both the Socket and the http server.
+- close: This closes both the socket and the http server.

 ## Usage: